craftzcode/create-craftzcode/README-Old.md

          bun add -D drizzle-kit tsx
          ```
          - GIT COMMIT `git commit -m "chore(db): install drizzle ORM and neon database packages"`
-       - Create a `src` folder and create a `index.ts` file in the `src` directory and initialize the connection.
+       - Create a `src` folder in `packages/db` and create a `index.ts` file in the `packages/db/src` directory and initialize the connection.
          ```ts
          import { drizzle } from 'drizzle-orm/neon-http'